|

 by 16 Robey engines were used to power 8 arc lamps on the promenade spaced

-320 yards apart, emitting the equivalent of 48,000 candles of light in
+320 yards apart, emitting the equivalent of 48,000 candles of light in total.

-total.
-The event had been advertised nationally and between 70,000 and
+The event had been advertised nationally and between 70,000 and 100,000

-visit to Blackpool.
-Princess Louise officially opened
+to Blackpool.
+Princess Louise officially opened the new

-in what was then a "novel fashion of garland lamps".
+then a "novel fashion of garland lamps".

 About 10,000 bulbs were used and the results were so impressive that the

-local chamber of trade and other business people in the town persuaded
+local chamber of trade and other business people in the town persuaded the

-the Council to stage these lights again in September of that year.
+Council to stage these lights again in September of that year.
 Thousands

 of people visited the resort to see the illuminations and the event was

 judged a commercial success.
-In 1913 the Council was again encouraged
+In 1913 the Council was again encouraged to

-to stage the Princess Parade lights as an after season event in September.
+stage the Princess Parade lights as an after season event in September.

 The response from the public was nothing short of astonishing but hopes